Easy Guitar Chords for Beginners – 12 Chords You Need to Know

 B is a great chord for a guitarist to have in his/her arsenal.
 The key of B is associated with negative emotions such as anger and jealousy.

-B major must have the notes: B, D#, and F#.
+B major must have notes: B, D#, and F#.

 7) F Major

 F is probably the most difficult to learn on this list for a beginner.
-It is challenging because it requires a little more strength in the hands and fingers.
+It is challenging because it requires more strength in the hands and fingers.
 Don’t be discouraged, if you stay at it and practice every day you will get it.

 Still, others find the sound somewhat complacent and able to bend to whatever mood you would like it to be.
 F major must have the notes: F, A, and C.